muratk3n/thirdwave/en/README.md

 # Tweets

-Open Source Guru, Hintjens: "I’m writing this in late 2011.
+Open Source Guru, Hintjens: "I’m wwriting this in late 2011.
 In March, Microsoft paid Nokia about 1 billion dollars for a deal that gave Microsoft access to Nokia’s patents.
 A little later, HTC bought S3 for 300 million dollars, to get access to S3’s patents, mainly because